Daniel Defoe: Moll Flanders

 Also in 1722, Defoe wrote Moll Flanders, another first-person picaresque novel of the fall and eventual redemption, both material and spiritual, of a lone woman in 17th-century England.
-The titular heroine appears as a whore, bigamist, and thief, lives in The Mint, commits adultery and incest, and yet manages to retain the reader's sympathy.
+The titular heroine appears as a whore, bigamist and thief, lives in The Mint, commits adultery and incest, and yet manages to retain the reader's sympathy.
 Her savvy manipulation of both men and wealth earns her a life of trials but ultimately an ending in reward.
 Although Moll struggles with the morality of some of her actions and decisions, religion seems to be far from her concerns throughout most of her story.
 However, like Robinson Crusoe, she finally repents.
 Moll Flanders is an important work in the development of the novel, as it challenged the common perception of femininity and gender roles in 18th-century British society.
-More recently it has come to be misunderstood as an example of erotica.
+Although it was not intended as a work of erotica, later generations came to view it as such.